Finding the funny: Advice on writing a comedy

 So for your writing, if you want to try for funny, think about taking a character and putting them in an unusual setting and see how they react.

 Jeff Norton is the best-selling author of nine novels for young people.
 Some of them are funny, some of them are not.
 His latest book series, DINO KNIGHTS, publishes on 4th June.
 Learn more at jeffnorton.com

 Experimenting with different writing styles is great fun, and children can get a lot of inspiration from reading different genres.
-Check out our recommended reading lists for different ages to help them get started.
+Check out our Creative Writing course and recommended reading lists for different ages to help them get started.